xuqi2024/openflexure-microscope/docs/illumination.md

 ![](renders/mount_condenser_lid3.png)
 ![](renders/mount_condenser_lid4.png)

-* Place the [condenser lid][Condenser lid](fromstep){qty:1} on top of the condenser assembly.
+* Place the [condenser lid][Condenser lid](fromstep){qty:1, cat:printedpart} on top of the condenser assembly.
 * Secure in place with two [No 2 6.5mm self tapping screws]{qty:2} using a [#1 pozidrive screwdriver]{qty:1}.

 ## Insert the illumination wiring {pagestep}

 ![](renders/mount_illumination_{{var_optics, default:rms}}3.png)

-* Pass the [illumination wiring harness] from the top to the bottom of the cable guide in the illumination dovetail.
+* Pass the illumination wiring harness from the top to the bottom of the cable guide in the illumination dovetail.
-* Pass the [illumination wiring harness] from the top to the bottom of the cable guide in the main body, between the Z gear and the Y gear.
+* Pass the illumination wiring harness from the top to the bottom of the cable guide in the main body, between the Z gear and the Y gear.

 ## Mount the condenser arm {pagestep}